-Around the world, one woman dies every 90 seconds from complications of pregnancy or childbirth -- that's more than 350,000 women every year.
+Around the world, one woman dies every 90 seconds in pregnancy or childbirth - that's more than 350,000 women every year.
 The vast majority of these deaths are preventable.

 As Mahmoud Fathalla, past president of the International Federation of Obstetricians and Gynecologists, said: